Cybele's Reverie

 Cybele's Reverie is an EP by English-French rock band Stereolab, released on 19 February 1996 by Duophonic Records.
 Its title track serves as the lead single from their fourth studio album Emperor Tomato Ketchup.
 The four-track EP is the only one by Stereolab on which none of the songs are in English: the title track, "Brigitte", and "Young Lungs" are in French, and "Les Yper-Yper Sound" is an instrumental.

 The title track was voted number eleven on John Peel's Festive Fifty for 1996.

+All four of its tracks were re-released on the Oscillons from the Anti-Sun compilation.

 Composition

 "Cybele's Reverie" itself is an early fade of the album version, and "Les Yper-Yper Sound" is a radically different arrangement of the album track "Les Yper-Sound".
 "Brigitte" pays tribute to Brigitte Fontaine, whom the band would later collaborate with on the single "Caliméro".